nathanshelly/.files/utilities/fzf/README.md

 > `C` here means `Ctrl`

-- `C-f` - filter and output files from the root of the current repo
+- `C-g` - filter and output files from the root of the current git repo
-- `C-a` - filter and output files below current directory including ignored (by `.gitignore` or `.ignore` files) files
+- `C-a` - filter and output files & directories below current directory including ignored (by `.gitignore` or `.ignore` files) files
 - `C-p` - filter and edit (w/ `$EDITOR`) files
 - `C-r` (or `/` in `vicmd` mode) - filter and run shell history.
 While filtering hit `C-e` to output the command to the line for editing before running.